Race preview: Saturday 18th October 2025 | Newton Abbot Racecourse

 Racing correspondent

-Trainer Paul Nicholls is eyeing further success in Newton Abbot’s £30,000 Paul Ferguson’s Jumpers To Follow Intermediate Chase on Saturday with hat-trick seeking Caldwell Potter, having targeted the race in previous seasons with Bravemansgame, Pic D’Orhy, Complete Unknown and Black Corton, who had stable companion Frodon behind him when winning in 2017.
+Trainer Paul Nicholls is eyeing further success in Newton Abbot’s £30,000 Paul Ferguson’s Jumpers To Follow Intermediate Chase with Blueking d’Oroux, having landed the race in previous seasons with Bravemansgame, Pic D’Orhy, Complete Unknown and Black Corton, who had stable companion Frodon behind him when winning in 2017.

-The seven-race card gets underway at 2.15pm with the British Stallion Studs EBF “National Hunt” Novices’ Hurdle (Qualifier) which has attracted 19 entries, including three each for trainers Olly Murphy and Nigel & Willy Twiston-Davies.
-Devon trainer Jane Williams has just the one entry in Hereford winner Le Soleil Reve and he could add to the stable’s winning tally.
+The seven-race card gets underway at 2.15pm with the British Stallion Studs EBF “National Hunt” Novices’ Hurdle (Qualifier) which could go to Hereford winner Le Soleil Reve, trained in Devon by Jane Williams.

-The longest race of the afternoon is the Weatherbys & Birdie Calendars Conditional Jockeys’ Handicap Chase over three and a quarter miles and both Blackacre and Testflight, two regulars at the course over the summer, have been entered again.
-Safe Destination, a winner at Chepstow on Sunday, would be an interesting contender if making a quick reappearance.
+The longest race of the afternoon is the Weatherbys & Birdie Calendars Conditional Jockeys’ Handicap Chase over three and a quarter miles and the runners include Blackacre and Testflight, two regulars at the course over the summer.
+At the bottom of the handicap is Of Corse I Can, who won a similar race at Fontwell Park to break his duck over jumps and winning jockey Bradley Harris is in the saddle again.

-With a £15,000 prize fund, the Wollens Full Spectrum Law Handicap Hurdle is the second-most valuable race of the afternoon and has last-time-out winners American Land, Bluegrass and Courageous Strike amongst the 11 entries.
-Courageous Strike beat just two opponents over the course in May and may find American Land, another course winner who would be seeking a four-timer, a tough nut to crack.
+With a £15,000 prize fund, the Wollens Full Spectrum Law Handicap Hurdle is the second-most valuable race of the afternoon and has last-time-out winners American Land, Bluegrass and Courageous Strike amongst the eight runners.
+Courageous Strike beat just two opponents over the course in May and may find American Land, another course winner, who is seeking a four-timer, a tough nut to crack.